sakship31/News-Aggregator/README.md

 ## Features ##
 Our news aggregator works in 3 steps:
-1.It scrapes the news website for the articles.In this Django project, we are scraping a website called theonion (We have scraped news articles from 'latest' section of 'www.theonion.com' for demonstration) 2.Then it stores the article’s images, links, and title.
+1.It scrapes the news website for the articles.In this Django project, we are scraping a website called theonion (We have scraped news articles from 'latest' section of 'www.theonion.com' for demonstration)<br>
+2.Then it stores the article’s images, links, and title.<br>
 3.The stored objects in the database are served to the client.
-The client gets information in a nice template.
+The client gets information in a nice template.<br>

 ----------------------------------------------------------------------------------------
 ### Screenshots ###